vlayer-xyz/vlayer/README.md

 ### Steel

-Our architecture is inspired by risc0 [steel](https://github.com/risc0/risc0-ethereum/tree/main/steel)
+When executing Solidity code in guest - it needs access to ethereum state and storage, which includes: balances, contracts code and smart contract variables.

-When executing Solidity code in guest - it needs access to ethereum state and storage, which includes: balances, contract code and smart contract variables.
+**Note:** In off-chain execution the notion of the current block doesn't exist, hence we always access Ethereum at specific historical block.
+The block number can be the latest mined block available on the network.
+This is different than the current block inside on-chain execution, which can access the state at the moment of execution of the given transaction.

-**Note:** In off-chain the notion of the current block don't exist, hence we always access Ethereum at specific historical block.
-The block number can be latest, but it is important to differentiate from the current block.
+As zkvm works in isolation, every access to state needs to be proven.

-As zero-knowledge virtual machine works in the isolation, every access to state needs to be proven.
+To deliver all necessary proofs, following steps are performed:

-To deliver all necessary proofs steps are performed:
+- In preflight, we execute Solidity code on the host.
+Each time the db is called the value is fetched via Ethereum JSON RPC.
+Then, the proof is stored in the local database called ProofDb.
-- preflight: we execute Solidity code on the host, each time the db is called the value is fetched via Ethereum JSONRpc and the proof is stored in the local database called ProofDb
+- Serialized content of ProofDb is passed via stdin to guest.
-- serialized content of ProofDb is passed via stdin to guest
+- Guest deserializes content into a local database StateDb.
-- guest deserializes content into a local database StateDb
+- Solidity code is executed inside revm using local copy of StateDb.

-- solidity code is executed inside revm using local copy of StateDb
+Note that solidity execution is deterministic, hence database in the guest has exactly the data it requires.

 #### Databases